baseboxorg/jeffskinnerbox.github.io/content/ideas/rip-cd-from-command-line.md

 * *Optional:* prepares and sends a CDDB submission
 * *Optional:* saves the CDDB file
 * *Optional:* creates a toc, cue or inf files to burn a CD in DAO with text
-* *Optional:* anaylze the wavs for gaps and splits them into chunks
+* *Optional:* analyze the ways for gaps and splits them into chunks
-* *Optional:* merges wavs for gapless encoding
+* *Optional:* merges ways for gapless encoding
 * *Optional:* creates a md5sum for each type of sound files
-* *Optional:* normalizes the wavs before encoding.
+* *Optional:* normalizes the ways before encoding.
-* *Optional:* adds a coverart and album gain to the tags (provided a picture and if the format supports picture tags).
+* *Optional:* adds a cover-art and album gain to the tags (provided a picture and if the format supports picture tags).
 * *Optional:* detection of Various Artists style and tagging according the level of detection.

 ### My Script for Ripping CDs